 Schofield D, Templar A, Borg Y, Daer R, Haynes K, Nesbeth D. (2016) Synthetic Biology Handbook.
 145-182

 A new educational resource for the growing field of synthetic biology, the “Synthetic Biology Handbook,” has just been released.
-The chapter on mammalian synthetic biology was co-authored by Dr. Karmella Haynes, SBHSE PhD student Rene Daer, lead editor Darren Nesbeth, Desmond Schofield, Alexander Templar, and Yanika Borg.
+The chapter on mammalian synthetic biology was co-authored by Dr. Karmella Haynes, SBHSE PhD student Rene Daer, lead editor Darren Nesbeth, and co-authors Desmond Schofield, Alexander Templar, and Yanika Borg.